IDPros/bok-toc/README.md

 When ready submit a pull request.
 The maintainer will run the script, which will generate the .pdf version with new section numbers.

+## Maintenance
+To run the script from the main directory run  `./scripts/totex.sh`

+This will create toc.tex, toc.md and maintop.pdf.

 ## History
 Text was downloaded from ether pad into IDproTOC.txt.